charliepark/time-difference/README.md

 It's also handy if you're getting started with web components and want to see a simple one in action.

-Just remember to import the file (as in [example.html](https://github.com/charliepark/time-difference/blob/main/example.html)) and pass in a valid timestring and you should be all set.
+Just remember to import the file (as in `<script type="module" src="./time-difference.js"></script>` in [example.html](https://github.com/charliepark/time-difference/blob/main/example.html)) and pass in a valid timestring and you should be all set.